Looking for a cash envelope system for beginners?

 What if your bills are auto-billed to your credit card?
 Do you have to switch those to cash?

 Because those are fixed expenses and rarely change, it’s okay to keep those bills on your credit cards.

-Items such as Internet, Car Insurance, Mobile Phone usually are billed to cards.
+Items such as Internet, Car Insurance, and Mobile Phones usually are billed to cards.

 The idea is to stop your discretionary spending (shopping, entertainment, eating out) from going on your cards, that’s what causes the most damage.